 This is a team skill and with only one entry submission per team.
-The competition task will be given to the teams during the morning session at our offices in May / June with entries being submitted at 5pm that day.
+The competition task will be given to the teams after a short safety introduction and basic programming training.
+Submissions for the Qualifier stage will be made at the end of that day.

-Exact dates will be communicated to successful teams from the passive stage, along with instructions on how to find us and details on your next steps.
-The Qualifier stage will be held in May / June 2022 in Coventry.
+Exact dates will be communicated to successful teams from the Entry stage, along with instructions on how to find us and details on your next steps.
+The Qualifier stage will be held in May / June 2023 at various venues.